gstroup/gstroup.github.io/_posts/2018-04-13-front-end-landscape.md

 ## Development Tools & Concepts
 The wide array of tools for front end development can seem overwhelming.
 Understanding the major development tasks and concepts helps simplify the situation.
 * [Node.js](https://nodejs.org/en/) is a JavaScript runtime that supports the majority of front end dev tools.
 Node.js can run on hosted servers to support web applications or APIS.
 And developers use node on laptops to run a wide variety of dev tools.
 Since front end devs are familiar with JS, they're comfortable running JS locally to run dev tools and build new tools.
 * Package Managers are used in most modern programming languages.
-(Maven, Pip, Gem, etc.)  Most front end applications use these tools
+(Maven, Pip, Gem, etc.)  Most front end applications use these tools:
   * NPM - the Node Package Manager is the most popular package manager for front end work.
 NPM is used to install most of the dev tools listed here, web servers and server packages, and sometimes front end packages from a global package registry.
   * [Bower](https://bower.io/) is used to install browser code into the application under construction.
 It was created by Twitter, and was quite popular, but it has now been deprecated.
   * [Yarn](https://yarnpkg.com) is a newer package manager which installs packages from the npm registry, and provides benefits such as improved speed and deterministic installs.